 "He's just pissed off because he's got the inquiry tomorrow.
 What fun," Jeevas snorts.
 It's at this point that I realise that a few people from the Culture and Environment departments are a few tables away and keep glancing over.
 I also notice that Touta has fallen asleep.

 Part of the reason we like Haruki's is because they turn a blind eye to any kind of drug use.
 The only unwritten rule is that the hard stuff stays in the bathrooms.
 Culture and Environment are smoking.
 I see that Mishima, who took over the void I left in Culture, is still smoking Marlboro lights.
 That's just pathetic.
 I hated Culture; it was full of the most uncultured people I've ever met and most of them are there for life.
 I light up a Turkish tobacco cigarette which is manufactured in Belgium.
-It's expensive enough for people to aspire to it, and necessary for placing a punctuation mark of respect in a possibly unruly crowd.
-I make a big deal of lighting it quite slowly, taking a deep breath with closed eyes, leaning back and blowing the smoke above me and my companions, because I'm nothing if not considerate.
+It's expensive enough to impress and necessary for placing a punctuation mark of respect in a possibly unruly crowd.
+I make a big deal of lighting it quite slowly, taking a deep breath with closed eyes, leaning back and blowing the smoke above my companions, because I'm nothing if not considerate.
 I take care to expose my neck and generally remind everyone of what their dicks are for.
 I must have done this well because everyone stops talking to watch me.
 Fuck you, Environment and Culture.
 And you, Jeevas.
 I demand attention and I take it.

 Let me be clear, I do not smoke.
 It is dangerous both to yourself and others.
 A leading cause of cancer, heart and respiratory disease, cot death, infertility, puts immense pressure on the health service, is a public nuisance, is economically unsound (although the government approve of it due to the healthy injection the taxes bring to the treasury, but we don't talk about that), is a littering problem, the cause for many house fires, and affects your skin, teeth, hair and clothes.
 But everyone smokes occasionally for that whisper of hedonism.
 It's always been this way.
 It was one of the first subtleties I learned in the secret language of politicians.
 It says that I am a wild card.
-My loyalty and morals are for sale.
-Approach me with an offer if you have one.
+My loyalty and morals are for sale, so approach me with an offer, if you have one.
 All this may or may not be true; I appear to do one thing when I'm actually doing the opposite.
 My heart is the purest gold and no one can touch it, but I have to be seen to give out invitations.
 You should always make yourself as accessible as possible to the benefits which can come from it.
 There are many hidden meanings in everything we do.
 The choices we make must be made with consideration and care.
 My doctor assures me that he doesn't even think of me as a smoker.

-"So, what about the inquiry?"
+"So what about the inquiry?"
 I say.
 "It's only for show."

 Jeevas laughs again.
 His throat is completely shot.
 "You do know that Lawliet is heading it?"
 He leans across the table towards me.
 I lower my head and blow the tail-end of smoke into his gormless face.